 Driving Scotland Day 6- Eilean Donan Castle, Loch Ness and up to Thurso

 This was one of our longest driving days- about 5 hours and 350km.
 Leave Skye and head up towards Thurso, stopping at the incredible Eilean Donan Castle on the way.
 We didn't go inside, as we knew we had a long day ahead of us, but it's beautiful from the outside.
 There's also a little cafe at the carpark here which does a great coffee!

 Loch Ness and Urquhart Castle

 You can't come to Scotland and not stop to see Loch Ness- it's another of the must visit places in Scotland.
 Loch Ness village itself is VERY touristy.
 It's ok for young kids, but it's pretty expensive, so if you're on a budget you might want to keep driving and stop at one of the many laybys along the loch.

 You can also visit Urquhart castle, which are impressive ruins along the shore of Loch Ness.
 There is parking here, but it can be limited for Motorhomes, so be prepared to have to park some distance away in high season.
 Alternatively, why not treat yourself to a boat trip on Loch Ness and be taken there in style!!

 Be aware of your fuel levels on this part of the trip- we passed very few fuel stations.
 We did debate going all around the western edge and completing the NC500, but we only had 10 days for touring Scotland, so we decided to cut across to save time, plus see Loch Ness and to escape the rain on the Isle of Skye!

 We used the A87, which passes down the side of Loch Clunie, a hydroelectric dam.
-It's a very pretty place for a picnic if the weather is pleasant.
+It's a beautiful place for a picnic if the weather is pleasant.
 If you have time, Inverness is definitely worth a visit.
 Again, we made a compromise and chose to visit Orkney instead- guess we'll just have to do another trip to Scotland!

 Highlands Road Trip Day 7 – John o’Groats and Duncansby Stacks